 We hope this booklet provided you some support with your personal statement; and now, you know exactly where to start.
 Do not worry if you still have questions.
 Our friendly team are always happy to offer you some help.
 Email us at Outreach@chi.ac.uk to let us know how can we support you.
+If you would like to chat to a current student, you can do so at www.chi.ac.uk/chat where you will be able to chat to one of our student ambassadors.
 Alternatively, you can find further top tips on personal statements at the UCAS website.
 We would like to wish you the best with your application and a bright future!